jeevankoiri10/jeevankoiri10/README.md

 ---

-## 🌟 About Me
+## About Me

-I'm a mobile-first developer passionate about building cross-platform applications that solve real-world problems.
-With a strong foundation in AI/ML and full-stack development, I create data-informed products that users love.
+I build mobile-first products that ship under real constraints—low-end devices, limited connectivity, and non-technical users.
+Most of my work sits at the intersection of Flutter-based mobile apps, lightweight backends, and applied AI, with a focus on education, public-sector tools, and early-stage products where speed and maintainability matter more than theoretical perfection.

+## How I Build
+I start by writing the problem down to remove ambiguity, research existing approaches and tradeoffs, and then design the smallest version that can work in production.
+I prefer shipping early, observing real usage, and iterating, rather than over-designing systems upfront.
+Tool choices are driven by operational simplicity, not trend-following.

-- 🚀 **Mobile Development**: Specialized in Flutter with 2 published apps and 5K+ active users
+- 🚀 **Mobile Development**: Specialized in Flutter with 2 published apps and 5K+ downloads
 - 🔧 **Full-Stack Expertise**: Building end-to-end solutions with Flutter, Node.js, React, and Django
 - 🤖 **AI Integration**: Implementing ML models in production apps using PyTorch and TensorFlow
 - 📊 **Data-Driven**: Leveraging analytics and user insights to build better products